ariel415el/LabProject-ALAE/README.md

 Official implementation https://github.com/podgorskiy/ALAE

 # Step one:
-Implement ALAE with linear encoder and decoder and compare with optimal solution (PCA)
+Implement ALAE with linear encoder and decoder and compare with PCA which is the optimal linear encoder.
+1. Understanding PCA: PCA could be looked at as projected variance maximization or reconstrcion loss minimization problems under the constraint that the encoding Linear matrix is orthonormal. the PCA foler shows how gradient decent optimization of the above problems leads to the same solution as the analytic PCA solution for the problem
+2. Implement ALAE with linear encoders and generator.
+3. Compare various auto-encoders on various datasets in terms of reconstruction loss 4  Compare various auto-encoders by accuracy of clasifiers trained on their encodings of classification datasets (e.g MNIST)
 ##### Relevant materials #####
 - PCA: two sided problem: http://alexhwilliams.info/itsneuronalblog/2016/03/27/pca/